 3 The citation is 14 Annals of Congress 432 (1805).
-Martin had been a delegate from Maryland at the Constitutional Convention.
-The memorandum cited a portion of Martin's speech at the Chase trial for the proposition that "Article 1, section 3, clause 7 was designed to overcome a claim of double jeopardy rather than to require that impeachment must precede any criminal proceedings."
-1973 OLC Memo at 3.
-In support of his larger argument that impeachable offenses were limited to indictable offenses, Martin imputed to the House managers the view that "a judge is only removable from office on account of crimes committed by him as a judge, and not for those for which he would be punishable as a private individual."
-14 Annals of Cong.
-431 (1805).
-If that were true, Martin argued, a judge might be convicted and punished in the courts for burglary or receiving stolen goods and "yet he could not be removed from office, because the offence was not committed by him in his judicial capacity, and because he could not be punished twice for the same offence."
-Id.
+Martin had been a delegate from Maryland at the Constitutional Convention The memorandum cited a portion of Martin's speech at the Chase trial for the proposition that "Article I, section 3, clause 7 was designed to overcome a claim of double jeopardy rather than to require that impeachable offenses were limited to indictable offenses, Martin imputed to the House managers the view that "a judge is only removable from office on account of crimes committed by him as a judge, and not for those for which he would be punishable as a private individual " 14 Annals of Cong 431 (1805) If that were true, Martin argued, a judge might be convicted and punished in the courts for burglary or receiving stolen goods and "yet he could not be removed from office, because the offence."
+1d.
 That implication, Martin explained, must be wrong.